AdityaNair102001/Adityanair102001/README.md

-### Hi there 👋
+### Hi there 👋, I am Aditya Nair.

 Here are some ideas to get you started:

- 🔭 I’m currently working on MeetScript.
+-🔭 I’m currently working on MeetScript.
- 🌱 I’m currently learning Typescript
+-🌱 I’m currently learning Typescript
- 👯 I’m looking to collaborate on ReactJS
+-👯 I’m looking to collaborate on ReactJS
 - 💬 Ask me about ReactJS
 - 📫 How to reach me: https://twitter.com/AdityaN102001